hollodotme/hollo.me/contents/php/ExperimentalAsyncPhpVolume2.md

 This result is already pretty much what we want, but there are still some "hidden" drawbacks:

 1. **The message queue consumption**
-	While the test above runs a glimpse at the RabbitMQ queue list (`rabbitmqctl list_queues`) shows that there is a queue named "commands" with "0" outstanding messages.
+	While the test above runs, a glimpse at the RabbitMQ queue list (`rabbitmqctl list_queues`) shows that there is a queue named "commands" with "0" outstanding messages.
 	This is because our messages are not persistent and are immediately delivered to the consumer, that connects first.
 	This is not what we want if we want to scale to multiple "Daemons".
 Currently there is no "distribution plan" for messages for multiple "Daemons".